Ligier JS1: Racing

 For the Tour Auto Ligier entered a two-car team with both cars having different versions of the Ford Cologne V6.
-One car received a 2637cc 2.6 RS engine from the Ford Capri RS2600, while the second car received a 2397cc V6 with Weslake alloy cylinder heads.
-Extensive changes were made to the chassis to fit the new engines, and the Hewland transaxle used with the Cosworth engines also gave way to a new 5-speed unit from the Citroën SM.
+One car received a 2637 cc 2.6 RS engine from the Ford Capri RS2600, while the second car received a 2397 cc V6 with Weslake alloy cylinder heads.
+Extensive changes were made to the chassis to fit the new engines, and the Hewland transaxle used with the Cosworth engines gave way to a new 5-speed unit from the Citroën SM.
 Both cars retired.

 Only three JS1s were ever built.
 Work began on its successor, the JS2, as early as 1970.
 The only known surviving JS1, chassis 002, has been fully restored and has appeared at various historical racing events since 2004.